nodeftpd/nodeftpd/README.markdown

 I assume you'll want to customize:

 * User authentication (user and pass commands)
-* Where on the filesystem file commands operate
+* Base folder for file operations
 * What happens when certain file commands are performed

 For our special case we needed custom user authentication, to sandbox all the file operations, and to run special code when a file is uploaded.